How to Sharpen a Lawn Mower Blade (Safely)

 Here’s the critical Aussie distinction:

-- Swing-back blade (most Victa Sprintmaster, Powertorque, etc.): Central bar with two small detachable swing-back cutter blades pivoting at each end.
+• Swing-back blade (most Victa Sprintmaster, Powertorque, Pace etc): central bar with two small detachable swing-back cutter blades pivoting at each end.
 Only the LEADING edge of each swing-back cutter gets sharpened.
 The trailing edge is curved on purpose.

 If yours is a swing-back: never file the trailing edge.
 Never round off the corner.
-Doing so unbalances the mass and the mower vibrates.
+Doing so unbalances the mass and the mower vibrates badly.
 The leading edge is the only edge that cuts grass.

 Step 5: Clamp the blade in a vice

 Cutting edge facing up, the rest of the blade in the jaws.
-If you don’t have a vice, G-clamp the blade to a workbench with the cutting edge hanging just over the bench edge.
-You want the blade rock-solid so the file actually files instead of just bouncing.
+If you dont have a vice, G-clamp the blade to a workbench with the cutting edge hanging just over the bench edge.
+You want the blade rock-solid so the file actually files instead of bouncing.
+A wobbly setup is a sure way to round the edge instead of bevelling it.

 Step 6: File at the original angle